mission

 Pavithra Prasad, contributing editor (California State University, Northridge)

-Tanja Schult, contributing editor (Stockholm University)
+Tanja Schult, consulting editor (Stockholm University)

 Julie-Ann Scott-Pollock, contributing editor (University of North Carolina Wilmington)